Support Athens by Locals!

 If you’re getting here from the Athens International Airport you can use either the subway or the X95 Airport Express Bus.

-Several buses and trolleybusses pass by the Zappeion Hall since it’s very centrally located.
+Since it’s centrally located, several buses and trolleybusses pass by the Zappeion Hall.
 Some of them are lines 040, 227, 856, A2, E14.

 Opened in the 60s and recently renovated, Hotel Amalia Athens is one of the city’s gems ideal for business and leisure travelers.
-The four-star hotel features 97 rooms that overlook the Greek Parliament and the National Garden of Athens.
+The four-star hotel features 97 rooms overlooking the Greek Parliament and the National Garden of Athens.

-Featuring 37 rooms in total, Innathens Hotel aims at offering a personalized experience to its guests.
+Featuring 37 rooms in total, Innathens Hotel aims to offer a personalized experience to its guests.
 Each one of the rooms is decorated in a unique style that is based on Greek simplicity.

-In case you might be asking yourself, we have also written a great guide about where to stay in Athens and why.
+In case you ask yourself, we have also written a great guide about where to stay in Athens and why.
 Check it, you shouldn’t miss it!

 By the Glass is an elegant wine bar offering a selection of over 500 wines from Greece and abroad and a mouthwatering food menu.
-Based on Mediterranean cuisine, all dishes are designed for pairing with the wines.
+Based on Mediterranean cuisine, all dishes are designed to pair with the wines.

 Nolan is a high-end fusion restaurant located in the heart of Athens’ city center.
 Its dishes are a combination of Greek and Asian flavors and its atmosphere boasts the Greek capital’s